Punishment (psychology)

-There are two types of punishment, positive and negative.
+There are two types of punishment: positive and negative.
 Positive punishment involves the introduction of a stimulus to decrease behavior while negative punishment involves the removal of a stimulus to decrease behavior.
 While similar to reinforcement, punishment's goal is to decrease behaviors while reinforcement's goal is to increase behaviors.
 Different kinds of stimuli exist as well.
-There are rewarding stimuli which are considered pleasant and aversive stimuli, which are considered unpleasant.
-There are also two types of punishers.
-There are primary punishers which directly affect the individual such as pain and are a natural response and then there are secondary punishers which are things that are learned to be negative like a buzzing sound when getting an answer wrong on a game show.
+Rewarding stimuli are considered pleasant; however, aversive stimuli are considered unpleasant.
+There are also two types of punishers: Primary and secondary punishers.
+Primary punishers directly affect the individual such as pain and are a natural response.
+Secondary punishers are things that are learned to be negative like a buzzing sound when getting an answer wrong on a game show.

 Conflicting findings have been found on the effectiveness of the use of punishment.
 Some have found that punishment can be a useful tool in suppressing behavior while some have found it to have a weak effect on suppressing behavior.
 Punishment can also lead to lasting negative unintended side effects as well.
-Punishment has been found to be effective in countries that are wealthy, high in trust, cooperation, and democracy.
+In countries that are wealthy, high in trust, cooperation, and democracy, punishment has been found to be effective.

 Punishment has been used in a lot of different applications.
-Punishment has been used in applied behavioral analysis, specifically in situations to try and punish dangerous behaviors like head banging.
-Punishment has also been used to psychologically manipulate individuals to gain control over victims.
-It has also been used in scenarios where an abuser may try punishment in order to traumatically bond their victim with them.
-Stuttering therapy has also seen the use of punishment with effective results.
-Certain punishment techniques have been effective in children with disabilities, such as autism and intellectual disabilities.
+It has been used in applied behavioral analysis, specifically in situations to try and punish dangerous behaviors like head banging.

+In some situations, punishment techniques have been seen as effective.
+Children with intellectual disabilities, autism and those who participate in stuttering therapy have had a positive outcome using punishment as a means to learn.
+Stuttering therapy can help a child improve their speech fluency, develop communication effectively, and be able to participate in all class activities.